anfperez/ldap-csv-tool/readme.md

 ```
 #<OpenStruct extended_response=nil, code=53, error_message="no global superior knowledge", matched_dn="", message="Unwilling to perform">
 ```
 After doing some research, I have determined that my path is incorrect.
-I'm still trying to get the correct path.
+I was unable to figure out the correct path.

 I posted a question about it on [Stack Overflow](https://stackoverflow.com/questions/57561302/convert-ldap-search-results-into-csv).